ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/rangesandselections.rst

 In other words, the selection holds a single range.
 When you select a new piece of text, this single range changes to match your selection.
-Conversely, when you programatically ask the browser to select a range, the old selection is lost and your new one is displayed.
+Conversely, when you programmatically ask the browser to select a range, the old selection is lost and your new one is displayed.

 The range in the current selection can be accessed without having to